Undergraduate Student Research (USR) Grant Program

 In evaluating student research proposals for funding, it is expected that academic department- and college-level reviewers will consider the following criteria:

-Students who are thinking about submitting proposals for the USR Grants Program are strongly encouraged to consult with a faculty mentor before writing and submitting a research proposal.
+Students who are thinking about submitting proposals for the USR Grant Program are strongly encouraged to consult with a faculty mentor before writing and submitting a research proposal.

 Grant recipients are expected to share their research findings with the campus community.
 Students will need to work with their faculty mentors to determine the most appropriate forum for this activity.
-In addition, the names of students who receive funding under this program and their faculty supervisors, and the titles of their research projects and conference presentations, may be listed on the UIS Office of Grants & Contracts web pages.
+Students are encouraged to consider presenting at the annual UIS Student Arts and Research Symposium ( go.uis.edu/stars ).
+In addition, the names of students who received funding under this program and their faculty supervisors, and the titles of their research projects and conference presentations, are listed on the UIS Undergraduate Research Support Program web page.

-Application forms are available online at the Academic Affairs website under the Undergraduate Research Support link.
+Please fill out the online application form.
+You will also need to print and submit a signature page.
 Only those proposals that are endorsed by the student’s academic department and college are eligible for funding under this program.

 - Consult with your faculty mentor about your research proposal and the preparation of your application for an Undergraduate Student Research (USR) Grant.